lilyjma/sdk-samples/CosmosWithResourceToken.md

 This sample demonstrates how to get and use a resource token to access certain items in a container inside a database.

-You can use a resource token (by creating Cosmos DB users and permissions) when you want to provide access to resources in your Cosmos DB account to a client that cannot be trusted with the master key.
+You can use a resource token when you want to provide access to resources in your Cosmos DB account to a client that cannot be trusted with the master key.

 If you'd like more information, please see ["Secure access to data in Azure Cosmos DB"](https://docs.microsoft.com/en-us/azure/cosmos-db/secure-access-to-data).